 No matter what profession you are in, you want to have the best tools.
-Not only will the right equipment make you more effective, it will help ensure a better quality service offering for your clients.
+Not only will the right equipment make you more effective, but it will also help ensure a better quality service offering for your clients.
 If you are buying massage equipment for your spa or massage practice to get your business off the ground or are thinking it’s time to replace current equipment, there are some things you’ll want to consider.

 Select a massage table that works for you and your clients

-You want to buy a massage table that fits your needs and preferences and also ensures that your treatment is as effective as possible.
+You want to buy a massage table that fits your needs and preferences and ensures that your treatment is as effective as possible.
 If the client is uncomfortable, for example, your skillful treatment will be ineffective.
 The following tips can help you decide which table to buy:

 Flat or Tilting:

 The type of massage you offer will determine if you need a flat or tilting table.
-Flat top tables are the most common treatments.
+Flat-top tables are the most common treatments.
 Tilting tables, also called Reiki, enable you to lift one section into a vertical position.

 Padding for Durability and Comfort:

-The firmer the padding the more durable it will be; however, soft padding will be more comfortable.
-WikiHow suggests that softer padding works well for ‘soft techniques’ such as Swedish massage; while thicker, denser padding should be used for harder techniques such as sports massage.
+The firmer the padding, the more durable it will be; however, soft padding will be more comfortable.
+WikiHow suggests that softer padding works well for ‘soft techniques’ such as Swedish massage, while thicker, denser padding should be used for harder techniques such as sports massage.

 Table Length and Width: